-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: Scottish-Alt

 Scottish history reveals Caldwell was first used as a surname by the Strathclyde-Briton people.
 It was a name for someone who lived in Renfrrewshire.
 This place-name may also be derived from the Old English words caeld,

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Caldwell has been spelled Caldwell, Coldwell, Caldwill, Cauldwell, Cauldwill, Cawldwell, Guildwell, Calewell, Caldewell and many more.